C. Matthew Thompson

 Biography

-Robert J. Naudin, Jr. is Of Counsel in the Houston office of Cokinos | Young.
-Rob is trial attorney with over 20 years of litigation experience who focuses his practice on construction litigation matters.
+Robert J. Naudin, Jr. is a Principal in the Houston office of Cokinos | Young.
+Rob is a trial attorney with over 20 years of litigation experience who focuses his practice on construction litigation matters.
 For most of this time, Rob has been representing corporations, partnerships, businesses and individuals in a diverse range of complex commercial matters in both federal and state courts, and in arbitration proceedings across the country.
 Rob has extensive trial experience as lead counsel and has been successful in achieving positive results for his clients.
 He has handled hundreds of millions of dollars in claims.
 Rob’s clients include publicly traded energy services and construction firms, national general contractors, commercial and retail development companies, as well as individual businessmen and women.
 In addition to providing litigation services, Rob regularly provides guidance to his clients to best serve their long-term goals; often resolving claims well before the initiation of suit.
 Prior to his civil practice, Rob served in the U.S. Navy Judge Advocate General’s Corps.
 During his Naval service, Rob honed his trial skills while prosecuting and defending felony cases across the globe.
 He was deployed to the Northern Arabian Gulf in 2003 with the USS TARAWA AMPHIBIOUS GROUP as the admiral’s sole legal counsel, or Staff Judge Advocate.
 There, he advised wartime admirals and commanders concerning all legal matters, including rules of engagement, law of armed conflict and detainee/prisoner of war issues and policies.
 Rob has received numerous personal and unit decorations including multiple Navy Commendation Medals, multiple Navy Achievement Medals, the Meritorious Unit Commendation, and the Global War on Terrorism Expeditionary medal.

 Education